GIS-sys/PythonExeCrossCompile/README.md

 # Docker compilation

-0) Install docker
+0) Install docker and docker compose

-1) Prepare project/ folder:
+1) Prepare project/ folder (or skip this step to run with an example code):

     - create `project/__version__.txt` file with preferred python version in full form (3.12.10, not 3.12)